vonfreiren/vonfreiren.github.io/_posts/2023-01-21-artificial-intelligence-and-the-utilities-in-the-software-industry.md

 background: '/img/posts/ai-software/city.jpeg'
 thumbnail: '/img/posts/ai-software/city.jpeg'
 image: '/img/posts/ai-software/city.jpeg'
 description: "When it comes to software development, AI tools can really help the different developers to improve their work and to make it more efficient.
-In this article, we will talk about the benefits of using AI tools to improve the efficiency of our work."
+In this article, some tools such as ChatGPT and GitHub Copilot are described"
 tags: Work
 lang: en